GreenleafLab/ArchR_Website/README.md

 3. I am having trouble with conflicts between the renv packages and my locally installed packages?

 4. library(parallel) causing problems in ArchR v1.0.1

+5. Had to install a few packages - svglite